Buying a new computer

 emails; even a 10-year-old secondhand laptop may be good enough

-(though it will struggle to run the latest Web browsers and it may not
+(though it might struggle to run the latest version of Windows).

 If you'll be using your computer to manage music tracks on an iPod

-(or other MP3 player), the most important thing you need is a plenty of
+(or other MP3 player), the most important thing you need is plenty of

-hard disk space—but virtually any brand new computer will have more than
+disk space—but virtually any new computer will have more than

 your iPod's storage capacity by 2-3 and aim for a